Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Master Blacksmith.

-You have surpassed most of the blacksmiths and became one of the greatest blacksmiths who have ever lived, you gain the following benefits:
+You have surpassed most of the blacksmiths and became one of the greatest blacksmiths who have ever lived.

 * The time you need to craft a weapon or armor using your Smith’s tools is quartered.
 * When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon + 2000gp to give the weapon either a +3 to attack or damage rolls (this doesn’t make the weapon magical).